Aqua6623/Block-Killer/README.md

 3. Players can place the block cards in their hands in any order, according to the logic of a block-stacker game.
 When a line is filled, it will be cleared.
 The blocks are only allowed to move left and right and downward, and rotate, and cannot be mirrored.
 A block card can only be used once.

-4. When a certain block caused a clearing, the **attack equivalent** is calculated according to a certain logic.
+4. When a certain block caused a clearing, the **attack value** is calculated according to a certain logic.
 If there are two lines of chessboard garbage in hand, the two lines of chessboard garbage can be merged into a row of solid garbage, which is cleared when the first piece is placed.

 5. If confirmed that all planned blocks are placed, the uncleared garbage row will return to the player, and all used block cards and cleared garbage cards will go to the discard pile.
-All attack equivalents generated during the card-playing process are sent to the designated player.
+All attack values generated during the card-playing process are sent to the designated player.

-#### Attack equivalent calculation
+#### Attack value calculation

 There are two types of clears: non-spin clear and spin clear. spin clear requires that the last step before clearing is to rotate and meet specific conditions.